YuLab-SMU/ChIPseeker_current_protocols/README.md

 [ChIPseeker](https://github.com/YuLab-SMU/ChIPseeker) is an R package for the analysis and visualization of epigenetics data.

-   This respository contains supplemental R markdown files to be paired with our manuscript "Exploring epigenetic data by ChIPseeker" (Current Protocols).
+   This respository contains R markdown files to be paired with our manuscript "Exploring epigenomic datasets by ChIPseeker" (Current Protocols).

 - **ChIPseeker_CP_markdown.rmd**